 - Summer Semester: 16 hours/week minimum, 7 weeks or more

 - Spring and Fall Semesters: 8 hours/week minimum, 10 weeks or more per semester

 - Project-based internships: 8 hours/week minimum, 4 weeks or more

 - Recent graduates will be considered

 North River Commission partners with area colleges and high schools, as well as internship programs.
-Individuals can contact us directly, starting with the Internship Interest form.
+Unaffiliated individuals can contact us directly, starting with the Internship Interest form.
 Click here.
 You will be asked to provide a resume and basic contact information.
 A staff member will contact you.

 Project internships will be posted with an application deadline.

 Selections of semester internships are made on a rolling basis until internships are filled.
 We recommend the following dates as guides.
-We encourage you to let us know about your interest, even if the date below has passed.
+We encourage you to reach out if you are interested, even if the date below has passed.

 - Summer: contact us between February 1st and April 1st

 - Fall: contact us before August 15th